 A Red Dragon is depicted across campus in our athletics primary and secondary logos, the university secondary mark, illustrations and dragon details, the iconic Red Dragon sculpture at Stadium Complex and in Blaze, our costumed mascot.

-It was 1933, and the college we know today as SUNY Cortland needed a better nickname.
+It was 1933, and the university we know today as SUNY Cortland needed a better nickname.

-Founded in 1868 as Cortland Normal School, a school for teachers, its prevailing moniker—the “Normals”—didn’t seem appropriate for a college with an abnormally impressive football team riding a 15-game unbeaten streak, outscoring opponents 165 to 15 in the process.
+Founded in 1868 as Cortland Normal School, a school for teachers, its prevailing moniker—the “Normals”—didn’t seem appropriate for an institution with an abnormally impressive football team riding a 15-game unbeaten streak, outscoring opponents 165 to 15 in the process.

 So when a team manager, inspired by the flying-red-horse trademark adorning Mobil gas stations, suggested “Red Dragons,” it stuck.
 The rest, as they say, is history.

-Red Dragon spirit equals Cortland spirit — the spirit of champions, and it’s obvious in the classrooms, across the campus, on the athletic fields and in just about every other place Cortland students or alumni come together.
+Though the name may have originated with sports, it goes far beyond that today.
+Red Dragon spirit equals Cortland spirit — the spirit of champions, and it’s obvious in classrooms, across campus, on the athletic fields and in just about every other place Cortland students, faculty, staff or alumni come together.